-Originally from Cumbria’s west coast, John attended Whitehaven Grammar School and subsequently graduated with a degree in Law from the University of Cambridge.
+Originally from Cumbria’s west coast, John attended Whitehaven Grammar School and subsequently graduated with a Masters in Law (MA) from the University of Cambridge in 1985.
 He was articled to the firm now known as Hill Dickinson in Liverpool before joining Burnetts in 1986 and becoming a partner in 1988.

-Having been a Partner for 30 years, during which time he served as the Head of Corporate Law and the Firm’s first Head of Business Services, John elected to stand down from that role at the end of 2017, taking up his new position as a Practising Consultant.
+Having been a Partner for 30 years, during which time he served as the Head of Corporate Law, John elected to stand down from that role at the end of 2017, taking up his new position as a Practising Consultant.

 John is described by the Legal 500 as “an expert who can very quickly assess a situation, and provide clear advice on very complex transactions”.
-He is recognised by Chambers as a leading adviser to SMEs and owner managed businesses in the North-West region, being one of the few Cumbrian lawyers to enjoy a regional ranking.
+He is recognised by Chambers as a leading adviser to SMEs in the North-West region, being one of the few Cumbrian lawyers to enjoy a regional ranking.

-In the private sector, John has dealt with numerous acquisitions, disposals, mergers and restructurings across a range of industries.
+In the private sector, John has dealt with numerous acquisitions, disposals, mergers, and restructurings across a range of industries.
 Those include a £35 million MBO in the transport sector, together with a logistics contract worth in excess of £125 million, as well as a £60 million joint venture in the nuclear sector.
-John is also a very experienced property lawyer, having led the team which advised on the £75 million redevelopment of Workington Town Centre.
+John is a very experienced property lawyer, having led the team which advised on the £75 million redevelopments of Workington Town Centre.

-In the public sector, John is a prominent member of the firm’s Education Team.
-He has dealt with approximately 40 academy conversions since the introduction of the Academies Act 2010, and has advised a number of clients in the FE sector on their Part B mergers following the government’s programme of Area Review.
-He has recently advised a large Multi Academy Trust on a rebrokering exercise, the first of its kind in Cumbria, and is currently working with the same MAT on a similar high profile project.
+In the public sector, John is a prominent member of the firm’s Education team.
+He has dealt with approximately 50 academy conversions since the introduction of the Academies Act 2010 and has advised a number of clients in the FE sector on their Part B mergers following the government’s programme of Area Review.
+He has recently advised a large Multi Academy Trust on a rebrokering exercise, the first of its kind in Cumbria, and is currently working with the same MAT on a similar high-profile project.